RDP error: Remote Desktop can't connect to the remote computer for one of these reasons

 After executing the commands, restart your computer and see if you can connect to the remote computer with Remote Desktop.

-If the commands isn’t useful in resolving RDP not connecting after Windows update, you can restore your Windows to a previous point.
+If the commands aren’t useful in resolving RDP not connecting after the Windows update, you can restore your Windows to a previous point.

 Step 1.
 Install and launch the remote connection software on the host computer (the remote computer) and the client computer.

 Step 2.
 Sign up for an AnyViewer account and log in to the same account on the two computers.
 After login, the PC will be assigned to the account automatically.

 Step 3.
 On your local computer, click "Device", right-click the PC that you need to access, and choose "One-click control".Then, you can connect to the remote computer.

 ✍ Note: To connect in privacy mode, you need to upgrade to AnyViewer Professional or Enterprise.
 After that, other privileges like high-quality image, assigning more devices for one-click control, and so on are also available.